 - Scan your vehicle for other trouble codes.
 If P0440, P0441, or P0446 also come up, repair those first.
-It is likely you have a leaking charcoal canister, faulty solenoid, or complex leak in the EVAP system.
+You likely have a leaking charcoal canister, faulty solenoid, or complicated leak in the EVAP system.

 - Check your gas cap, filler neck, and fuel tank for damage.
 Tighten the gas cap if it’s loose, and replace any components with noticeable damage.

 - Inspect the EVAP hoses for cracks and other damage.
 Re-connect any that are loose and replace any with issues.
 Pay special attention to the hoses connected to the engine air box.